omab/python-social-auth/README.rst

 Auth providers
 --------------

-Several supported service by simple backends definition (easy to add new ones or extend current one):
+Several services are supported by simply defining backends (new ones can be easily added or current ones extended):

     * Angel_ OAuth2
     * Behance_ OAuth2